mah0001/metadata-editor-docs-v2/templates_purpose.md

 Controlled vocabularies play a critical role in data discovery.
 By applying standardized terms to metadata elements, data catalogs can offer these terms as filtering options (facets), allowing users to narrow their search based on specific attributes or categories.
 This approach significantly enhances the discoverability of datasets, facilitating a more efficient search experience.

-## Defining schemas for administrative metadata
+## Define schemas for administrative metadata

 Administrative metadata is the metadata needed for the administration of specific data management and dissemination systems.
 As the requirements of such systems vary widely, no pre-defined standard or schema is provided.
 Templates are used in the Metadata Editor to define the content of administrative metadata schemas, fully tailored to the needs of the systems in place in the organization that uses the Metadata Editor.